CU-ESIIL/Working_group_OASIS/docs/resources/esiil_training.md

 ## Session 3: Practical Application and Project Execution (2 Hours)

-### Part 1: Implementing Data Science Projects
+### Part 1: Travel Planning and Reimbursement
-- Step-by-step guide on initiating and managing an environmental data science project.
-- Case studies or examples of successful projects in the field.
-- Discussion on integrating ethical considerations and team collaboration into project execution.
+- Learn how to manage finances and submit paperwork to the University.

 ### Part 2: Hands-on Data Analysis Workflow
 - Interactive session on constructing a data analysis pipeline using ESIIL/CyVerse tools.